dev-minjeong/todo_js/README.md

 # Todo_project
-This is To Do List Toy Project
+This is To Do List Toy Project made with vanilajs.